The Bankrate promise

 Business credit cards are great tools for dealing with all of the ongoing expenses involved in running a business: supplies to purchase, vendors to pay and operational costs to handle.

 Sometimes, in the hustle of trying to take care of things, the lines between your business life and your personal life can become blurred.
 So, what happens if you take care of some personal shopping on your business credit card?

-Technically, putting your personal purchases on your business credit card isn’t illegal.
-That said, making personal purchases on a business credit card likely violates the terms and conditions of your card agreement, which can have some serious consequences.
-As a general rule, it’s best to keep personal and business expenses separate.
+Putting your personal purchases on your business credit card technically isn’t illegal.
+But making personal purchases on a business credit card likely violates the terms and conditions of your card agreement, which can come with serious consequences.

 Consequences of using your business card for personal expenses